 Have you ever built out a landing page just for one specific account?
 Or created a whole mailer campaign aimed at different stakeholders inside the same company?
 If so, you’re doing account-based marketing.
 And if not, this is a great, low-resource way to get started!

 You understand that in order to reach best-fit accounts, it requires you to allocate resources effectively.
 From SEM, webinars, display ads, email segmentation, and more, you know it takes a few tweaks ( and the right tech) to engage high-tier target accounts.
 Here more on how to ABMify Your Demand Gen Programs (With Just a Few Clicks).

 8. You don’t toss leads to sales and forget about them.

 Standard demand gen results in leads that go to sales and are never heard from again.
-The ABM approach, on the other hand, follows those leads with marketing through the sales process and beyond, making sure that they not only close but continue to grow revenue even after they become customers.
+The account-based marketing approach, on the other hand, follows those leads with marketing through the sales process and beyond, making sure that they not only close but continue to grow revenue even after they become customers.
 To stay on track, keep our Marketing and Sales Alignment Cheat Sheet handy!

 9. You’re browsing the RollWorks website.

 50% of doing any marketing is wrapping your head around what “doing X” really means.
 If you’re doing a deep dive into ABM material, you’re at least halfway to ABM without even realizing it.
 Keep at it, and you’ll have a fully functional ABM program in no time!